rond-authz/rond-authz.github.io/pages/index.md

 ---
 layout: page
-title: Docsy Jekyll Theme
+title: Rönd
 permalink: /
 ---

-# Welcome to Docsy Jekyll
+# Welcome to Rönd

 This is a starter template for a docsy jekyll theme.